Efficient Multi-Template Learning for Structured Prediction: Abstract

 \section{Abstract}

-Conditional random field (CRF) and Structural Support Vector Machine (SVM) are two state-of-the-art algorithms for structured prediction, which captures the interdependency among output variables.
-The success of these algorithms is attributed to the fact that their discriminative models can account for overlapping features on the whole input observations.
+Conditional random field (CRF) and Structural Support Vector Machine (Structural SVM) are two state-of-the-art methods for structured prediction which captures the interdependencies among output variables.
+The success of these methods is attributed to the fact that their discriminative models are able to account for overlapping features on the whole input observations.
 These features are usually generated by applying a given set of templates on labeled data, but improper templates may lead to degraded performance.
-To alleviate this issue, in this paper, we propose a novel multiple template learning paradigm to learn structured prediction and the importance of each template simultaneously, so that arbitrary templates could be added into the learning model without caution.
+To alleviate this issue, in this paper, we propose a novel multiple template learning paradigm to learn structured prediction and the importance of each template simultaneously, so that hundreds of arbitrary templates could be added into the learning model without caution.
 This paradigm can be formulated as a special multiple kernel learning problem with exponential number of constraints.
-Then we introduce an efficient cutting plane algorithm to solve this problem in the primal.
+Then we introduce an efficient cutting plane algorithm to solve this problem in the primal, and its convergence is presented.
 We also evaluate the proposed learning paradigm on two widely-studied structured prediction tasks, \emph{i.e.} sequence labeling and dependency parsing.
 Extensive experimental results show that the proposed method outperforms CRFs and Structural SVMs due to exploiting the importance of each template.
+Our complexity analysis and empirical results also show that our proposed method is more efficient than OnlineMKL on very sparse and high-dimensional data.
+We further extend this paradigm for structured prediction using generalized $p$-block norm regularization with $p>1$, and experiments show competitive performances when $p \in [1,2)$.